 The EFC accomplishes its most important activities through twenty active working parties devoted to various aspects of corrosion and its prevention.
 The first working party, WP1 on Corrosion and Scale Inhibition was established in 1965 while the most recent, working party on Corrosion control in aerospace was formed in 2013.
 The working parties help to organise, singly or jointly with other working parties, strong technical sessions at EUROCORR.
 Other valuable activities include participation in collaborative research and testing programmes, the organisation of courses and workshops, and the preparation of reports, guidelines and proceedings for publication in the highly regarded EFC Series of 'green books' of which there are now over sixty The working parties are overseen by the Science and Technology Advisory Committee (STAC), to which all of the working party chairpersons and six other elected members belong.
 This is served by EFC's Scientific Secretary.
 Anyone with related interests is free to participate in working party meetings, which usually take place in conjunction with EUROCORR.

 EUROCORR, the EFC's annual conference is the flagship event of the European corrosion calendar.
-Attracting upwards of seven hundred delegates, it is held in a different European country in September of each year.
-To date 26 of these conferences have been held in 11 different countries and they have become noted for their high technical quality as well as the very enjoyable social programme.
+Attracting more than 1000 delegates, it is held in a different European country in September of each year.
+To date 38 of these conferences have been held and they have become noted for their high technical quality as well as the very enjoyable social programme.

 The EFC has recently expanded its horizons beyond the confines of Europe by admitting International Member Societies.
 Furthermore, companies and research organisations/ universities may join the Federation as Affiliate Members.
 For applications, please click here.